flightsurf/readsb/README.md

 }
 ```

-An easy way to add some traces when selecting a plane:
+An easy way to add some traces when selecting a plane (with nginx):
 Add `--write-globe-history=/home/USER/readsb_history` to the readsb command line.
 You can also serve this folder as /tar1090/globe_history but that's only required for the history going back further
 than 24h.